arnoldboy123/advent-of-code/README.md

 I have put each day's challenge and my attempt in a separate folder in my main lib folder.

 # Completed challenges
-- Day 6: lattern fish numbers
+- Day 6: lattern fish numbers (Part 1)